-Sitting on the panel at a recent Hubspot event, I was posed a question that made me stop and think.
+Sitting on the panel at the Hubspot GROW event, I was posed a question that made me stop and think...

 “How will technology impact the future of work?”

 It took me a little by surprise as the topic of the panel was 'Company Culture'.
 But thinking it through, as technology and the digitisation of work increases, this will definitely impact workplace culture and employee engagement.
 So I thought I would expand upon the answer I gave on the day, looking at the impact in the short term, medium, and long-term.

 In the short term, automation will continue to change the scope of many roles.
 Although AI is still a way off from the general intelligence needed to replace knowledge workers, that doesn’t mean many of the repetitive tasks can’t and will be automated.

 If you look at any tech landscape, whether HR, Marketing, Sales etc, there are so many vendors that are automating tasks that were once essential, but monotonous.
 The promise of these technologies is reduced human error, alongside increased productivity and employee engagement as skilled employees are spending less time on menial/repetitive tasks.